 Learn more about EBRT in our radiation oncology section.

-Proton therapy is sometimes recommended for esophageal cancer because it may significantly limit radiation exposure to surrounding healthy tissue near your esophagus, such as your heart, lungs and spinal cord.
-This may reduce side effects from treatment and allow for a shorter course of treatment compared with X-ray radiation therapy.
+Proton therapy is sometimes recommended for esophageal cancer because it may significantly limit radiation exposure to surrounding healthy tissue near your esophagus, such as your heart and lungs.
+This may reduce short- and long-term side effects from treatment, particularly when treatments include surgery.
 The SCCA Proton Therapy Center is the only proton facility in the Pacific Northwest.
 Learn more about proton therapy for esophageal cancer.

 During and after your treatment for esophageal cancer, it’s important to maintain good nutrition so you’re as strong and healthy as you can be.
 At times, this may be challenging because both the disease and its treatments might affect your desire and ability to eat and drink.